 - Only flip the steak once.

 - Let the meat rest after taking it off the grill.
 The steak will continue to cook a bit and the juices will distribute.

-- Never reuse steak marinade once it has come in contact with raw meat.
-If you wish to use the marinade to baste the meat or to make a sauce, then you’ll need to set some aside BEFORE adding raw meat.
+- Never reuse this marinade for steak once it has come in contact with raw meat.
+To use this best marinade for steak to baste the meat or to make a sauce, set some aside BEFORE adding raw meat.

-Other cooking methods: Grilled steak is my absolute favorite.
-Thankfully that’s not the only way you can cook a marinated steak.
-You can also use a cast-iron skillet or a grill pan to cook the steak on the stove top.
+Other cooking methods.
+Grilled steak is my absolute favorite.
+Thankfully that’s not the only way to can cook a marinated steak.
+Use a cast-iron skillet or a grill pan to cook the steak on the stovetop.

 How to tell when your steak is done